mkan88/MAP/README.md

 ### Available Flags
 * -debug, tells the program to write all values and variable to file for debugging purposes.
-* -num [VALUE] or -n [VALUE], the number of particles to be simulated.
+* -num [VALUE] or -n [VALUE], the number of particles to be randomly generated and simulated (ignore if you want to use input in particleInput.txt).
 VALUE must be positive integer
 * -threads [VALUE], the maximum number of threads per node
 * -filenum [VALUE], number appended to file name.
 See [Input Output]
 * -cube [VALUE], defines a cube of edge length VALUE where particles will be placed if spawned in program